 A primatologist image of God: The Ultimate Chimp

 Maybe it’s because I am an “unchurched”, humanist religious person, but todays anti-religious tracts and rants do bore me.
 However, a new book of the primatologist Frans de Waal, raised hope for new insights: The Bonobo and the Atheist: In Search of Humanism Among the Primates.
-He made accidentally an interesting point – the reciprocal imago dei (God’s imago modelled after human) of todays … Continue reading
+He made accidentally an interesting point – the reciprocal imago dei (God’s imago modeled after human) of today’s … Continue reading